How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 The next step is to calculate the total import taxes you’ll have to pay once your goods end up in the US.
 US Customs does not apply “anti-competitive” tariffs on Vietnamese goods (unlike China), which is why many manufacturers have moved to Vietnam.

-The Harmonized Tariff Schedule is a document that specifies individual taxes for different categories of goods being imported to the US.
-For example, one chicken from Vietnam could cost 9 cents to import.
+The Harmonized Tariff Schedule is a document that specifies individual taxes for different categories of goods being imported into the US.
+For example, importing one chicken from Vietnam could cost 9 cents.
 Microphones and other devices could be 0% (duty-free).
 The tax on clothing is usually 9% of the total value.

 Note: Expect a VAT surcharge.
 Check the Customs and Border Protection website to calculate how much you’ll owe in advance.